top of page

 What you tell yourself shapes how you show up.
 Choose affirmations that feel specific and believable.
 For example:

-Repeating these statements before your interview helps you replace unhelpful thoughts with constructive self-belief.
+Repeating these statements before your interview helps replace unhelpful thoughts with constructive self-belief.

 Preparation is essential, but it doesn’t mean scripting every answer.
-Know your examples, practise your responses, and get clear on the messages you want to share.
-Then give yourself permission to be flexible.
+Know your examples, practice your responses, and clarify the messages you want to share.
+Then, give yourself permission to be flexible.

 The strongest candidates sound like themselves, not like a script.
 Let go of the need to control every detail so you can respond naturally to whatever comes up.

 There will always be unknowns in an interview.
 You won’t know every question or how the panel will respond.
-What you can control is your delivery, your energy, and your mindset.
+What you can control is your delivery, energy, and mindset.

 Ask yourself, “What’s within my control today?”
 Focus there.
 This approach helps you stop wasting energy worrying about what you can’t influence.